FACE THE MUSIC

 Who should I contact if I have a cool idea for a project or if I have a miscellaneous question?

-Q: Will Face the Music be online or in-person?
+Q: Is Face the Music online or in-person right now?

 Q: I'm a current student.
 Where can I find my music or resources?